Stroke: Surgery

 Carotid endarterectomy or carotid angioplasty can be used to remove atherosclerotic narrowing of the carotid artery.
 There is evidence supporting this procedure in selected cases.
-Endarterectomy for a significant stenosis has been shown to be useful in preventing further strokes in those who have already had one.
+Endarterectomy for a significant stenosis has been shown to be useful in preventing further stroke in those who have already had the condition.
 Carotid artery stenting has not been shown to be equally useful.
 People are selected for surgery based on age, gender, degree of stenosis, time since symptoms and the person's preferences.
 Surgery is most efficient when not delayed too long—the risk of recurrent stroke in a person who has a 50% or greater stenosis is up to 20% after 5 years, but endarterectomy reduces this risk to around 5%.
 The number of procedures needed to cure one person was 5 for early surgery (within two weeks after the initial stroke), but 125 if delayed longer than 12 weeks.

 Screening for carotid artery narrowing has not been shown to be a useful test in the general population.
 Studies of surgical intervention for carotid artery stenosis without symptoms have shown only a small decrease in the risk of stroke.
 To be beneficial, the complication rate of the surgery should be kept below 4%.
 Even then, for 100 surgeries, 5 people will benefit by avoiding stroke, 3 will develop stroke despite surgery, 3 will develop stroke or die due to the surgery itself, and 89 will remain stroke-free but would also have done so without intervention.

 Diet

-Nutrition, specifically the Mediterranean-style diet, has the potential for decreasing the risk of having a stroke by more than half.
+Nutrition, specifically the Mediterranean-style diet, has the potential to decrease the risk of having a stroke by more than half.
 It does not appear that lowering levels of homocysteine with folic acid affects the risk of stroke.

 Women

 A number of specific recommendations have been made for women including taking aspirin after the 11th week of pregnancy if there is a history of previous chronic high blood pressure and taking blood pressure medications during pregnancy if the blood pressure is greater than 150 mmHg systolic or greater than 100 mmHg diastolic.
-In those who have previously had preeclampsia other risk factors should be treated more aggressively.
+In those who have previously had preeclampsia, other risk factors should be treated more aggressively.